TeamAOF/Craftoria/kubejs/assets/modern_industrialization/guides/modern_industrialization/guide/steam_age/coke_oven.md

 <Recipe id="modern_industrialization:steam_age/fireclay/coke_oven" />

-For this first multiblock, you will need the Coke Oven itself of course, 21 Bricks and 3 [Hatches]() (an item input, an item output and a fluid input).
+For this first multiblock, you will need the Coke Oven itself of course, 21 Bricks and 3 §2Hatches§r (an item input, an item output and a fluid input).

 Optionally add a fluid output hatch to collect creosote too.